Kamax123/laravel-simple-order-system/README.md

    composer install
 6. ./vendor/bin/sail up
 7. docker exec -it laravel-simple-order-system_laravel.test_1 php artisan key:generate
-8. docker exec -it laravel-simple-order-system_laravel.test_1 php artisan migrate --seed
+8. docker exec -it laravel-simple-order-system_laravel.test_1 php artisan migrate:fresh --seed

 That's it!
 Now you should have the environment set up on your local.
 Go to 'localhost' in your browser to use the app.